- Faculty and research – what is the focus of the program you are applying to? Does it align with your background and future career or research goals?

 Each program differs on how it handles references.
 Some will simply ask for contact information, some will ask for a free form letter, and some will provide a specific form or template for a recommendation letter.
 When you consider who to ask to be a recommender or reference, consider people who will be able to knowledgeably talk about your skills or abilities.
 Although prestigious or well-known faculty can be helpful, be sure that they are able to speak specifically about why you would be a good fit for a program.
 Always ask your recommenders if they are willing to act as references, and keep them updated on where you are applying.
 Finally, plan ahead, and be sure to give your references plenty of time to complete a recommendation letter or form.

-To help navigate this process, make an appointment today with a career development specialist to talk about your options, put together your application materials or practice interviewing skills.
+To help navigate this process, make an appointment today with a career specialist to talk about your options, put together your application materials or practice interviewing skills.
 Call (316) 978-3688.